 There is an ongoing debate about long-form vs. short-form content.
 Regardless of the arguments, it is important to remember that the attention span is generally regarded as getting shorter.
 Yes, some content needs to be in long-form (i.e. plenty of scrolling) and some must be in short-form.
 Be intentional over the amount of content.

 Many responsive websites fail to realize that the mouse hover action does not exist on a mobile device.

 If you are on a desktop, use the mouse to hover over the box.
 It will flip:

 This is a common desktop user interaction but not so on a mobile device.
 The hover over does not exist on a touch screen.
 You have to tap over it.
 A flip box, like the above, is commonly missed.

 So you really need to choose your interface elements carefully.
-Visitors will not spend time to explore all your UX interface elements.
+Visitors will not spend time exploring all your UX interface elements.

 Keep your responsive website simple.
-This is a mobile device with reduced real estate, smaller bandwidth and different user interface.
+This is a mobile device with reduced real estate, smaller bandwidth and a different user interfaces.